 Does Invisalign Work Faster Than Braces?

 Generally, the Invisalign process takes between 12 months and 18 months if you wear the clear aligners as directed.
 Usually, this requires wearing the custom trays for 22 to 24 hours each day.
-After completing the alignment of your teeth, the follow-up is the same for Invisalign and traditional metal braces and requires wearing a positioner or retainer.
-Wearing the retainer only at night works sufficiently for most people.
+If your teeth only need a slight correction, sometimes you can achieve results in as little as 6 months!